 By now you probably know that many over-the-counter drugs require a prescription to be eligible for FSA reimbursement.
 That means if you’re used to using your FSA to purchase common allergy meds such as Claritin, acid controllers like Pepcid AC or even common cold and flu remedies like Robitussin, you’ll need a prescription.

 That also means that FSA debit cards will not work at the register for purchases of prescription-required items (even if you have a prescription).
 Just talk to your doctor ahead of time, pay for these items out of pocket and submit a reimbursement claim.

-Read more about the latest FSA spending guidelines at irs.gov, or contact your benefits administrator to learn more about the FSA specifications under your insurance plans.
+Read more about eligible expenses, or contact your benefits administrator to learn more about the FSA specifications under your insurance plans.
 And as always, feel free to ask a Pharmaca practitioner for health advice or product recommendations.

 Creative Commons License, photo credit: bibliojojo